 WHAT IS A BALLET BARRE USED FOR?

-A ballet bar is used by dancers to help them maintain their balance whilst warming up their muscles.
+A ballet barre is used by dancers to help them maintain their balance whilst warming up their muscles.
 Dancers gently place their hand on the barre to help them focus on developing their technique and strengthen targeted muscles rather than having to concentrate on being balanced.
-When a dancer is only concentrating on not falling they can activate muscles just being used to counter pull or push of the movements being produced as the needed muscles are not yet strong enough to control them.
+When a dancer is only concentrating on not falling they can activate muscles just being used to counter pull or push the wobbling or falling because the needed muscles are not yet strong enough to control them.

 How Should A Ballet Barre Be Used?

 A dancer should rarely put their full weight on the barre, aiming to gently and lightly touch the barre.
 But although this is how the barre should be used, dancers tend when they are learning and concentrating to grip the bar and exert a lot of weight on it so the barre needs to be sturdy enough to hold the dancer’s weight.
 It’s also common to see young kids hanging off them, so they need to be strong!

 A ballet barre is also not only used in ballet lessons.
 During a tap lesson the teacher may ask students to rest their hand on the barre so they can concentrate on their footwork.
 In some cases, they may place their full weight on the barre to help elevate them when learning wings and other more technical steps that are done whilst also jumping or hopping.